-2. Check the oil level using the oil level check window to be sure the level falls between the upper and lower marks.
+Check the oil level using the dipstick to be sure the level falls between the upper and lower marks.
 Fill with oil if it is below the lower mark, or drain to the specified level if it is above the upper mark.